What Is an Ingrown Toenail?

 Treatment for Ingrown Toenails: Over-the-Counter

-Ingrown Toenail Home Treatment Do's
+Ingrown Toenail Home Treatment: DO

-Ingrown Toenail Home Treatment Don'ts
+Ingrown Toenail Home Treatment: DO NOT

-Don’t fall for the home treatment that alleges an ingrown toenail can be cured by cutting a V-shaped wedge into the top of the nail.
+- Fall for the home treatment that alleges an ingrown toenail can be cured by cutting a V-shaped wedge into the top of the nail.
 Proponents claim this encourages nail growth toward the center of the nail, instead of at the sides where the problem is located.
 This simply isn't true.
 All nail growth occurs from the base of the nail toward the top of the toe.